Fault Tolerant Quantum Error Mitigation: Background

 \subsection{Logical Operations}

 To make the computation more resilient to errors, we perform logical operations directly on the encoded states.
-For unencoded states, a universal set of gates is Clifford$+$ T, that is, \{H, S, CX, T\}.
+For unencoded states, two universal set of gates are Clifford $+$ T and Toffoli + H, that is, \{H, S, CX, T\} and \{CCX, H\}, respectively.
 One way of defining the logical operations is to copy the transformations of the physical gates on the computational basis states with the logical gates on the logical basis states.

 For an $[n,k,d]$ code, the physical implementations of these logical gates can vary because the constraints are only on the code space, which is a subspace of the entire $2^n$ Hilbert space.

 A general and possibly more efficient method to determine a logical operation is to use the encoding map given by the unitary $V$.
 Suppose $U$ is a physical operation that we want to transform into a logical operation on states in the code space $\mathcal{C}$.
 From the definition of $V$, we have $VU\rho U^\dagger V^\dagger=(VUV^\dagger) V\rho V^\dagger (VU^\dagger V^\dagger)$, where $VU\rho U^\dagger V^\dagger$ is an element of the code space and $\rho$ is the initial state.
 Since $\rho_l=V\rho V^\dagger\in \mathcal{C}$, $VUV^\dagger$ is the logical operation for $U$.